-For those unaware, shared web hosting is when the service provider loads a bunch of websites on a single hardware server, each one sharing the same IP address and physical resources of the server, including its CPU and memory.
+Shared web hosting sucks.
+What is shared hosting?
+Well, it's when the service provider loads a bunch of websites on a single hardware server, each one sharing the same IP address and physical resources, including its CPU and memory.
 Often database and email servers are shared as well which is hugely problematic from both a performance and security standpoint.
-The total number can be in the hundreds or thousands.
+The total number of server instances can be in the hundreds or thousands.
 While shared web hosting is generally a quick, easy and cheap way to get a website up and running since the host does most of the work for you, it is also the worst way to go.
 This is especially true if you're running a dynamic website which relies on a database such as WordPress and most other publishing platforms these days.

-Because the physical hardware and software is shared, every website on the server is less secure compared to a virtual private server environment.
-In order to meet everyone's needs in this environment, many compromises must be made and, frankly, companies selling shared hosting often don’t give much thought to security or performance.
-Because the websites are not properly isolated from each other, one website using a lot of resources can negatively impact the performance of all the other sites on the server which can and does result in downtime for everyone on the server.
+Because the physical hardware and software is shared, every website on the server is less secure compared to a better isolated environment.
+Many compromises must be made in order to meet everyone's needs and, frankly, companies selling shared hosting often care little about security or performance.
+Because each website is not properly isolated from the others, any site that uses a lot of resources can negatively impact the performance of all the other sites on the server and this can and does result in downtime for everyone on the server.
 Shared hosting is basically a one-size-fits-all solution.
 To make matters worse, shared hosting providers often oversell the space on their servers which also leads to performance issues.
-Since the mail server is shared, if (more like when) one website starts pumping out spam causing the mail server IP to get blacklisted, everyone's mail will be treated as spam.
-This can be a big problem if your website needs to notify customers about a purchase they made or a response to a comment they left or if you run an email list.
+Since the mail server is shared, if (more like when) one website starts pumping out spam, thus causing the mail server IP to get blacklisted, everyone's mail sent from that server will be treated as spam.
+This can be a big problem if your website needs to notify customers about a purchase they made or a response to a comment they left, or if you run an email list.

-And then there's the infamous claims shared hosting providers often make, such as "unlimited" bandwidth and disk space and databases and email accounts and whatever other hype they spew.
+And then there's the infamous claims shared hosting providers often advertise, such as "unlimited" bandwidth and disk space and databases and email accounts and whatever other hype they spew.
 This is pure marketing garbage used to attract those that simply don't know any better.
 Try starting a new YouTube and see how far those "unlimited" claims get you before you're booted off the server.

-In the end you have far less control over your website than you would in a virtual private server environment and the problems associated with shared web hosting can lead to slow page load times, poor search engine rankings and endless frustration.
-Unless you require nothing more than a personal website for casual use and you intend to keep regular backups of your data and you're not overly concerned about security, don’t bother with shared hosting.
+In the end you have far less control over your website than you would with a virtual private server (VPS) and the problems associated with shared web hosting can lead to slow page load times, poor search engine rankings and endless frustration.
+Unless you require nothing more than a personal website for casual use and you intend to keep regular backups of your data and you're not overly concerned about security, my advice is to forget about shared hosting.

 Enough talk about some of the pitfalls of shared web hosting.
 Let's talk VPS!

 According to my understanding there are basically two kinds of VPS packages; managed and unmanaged.
 For those on a budget an unmanaged VPS is usually far less expensive, roughly comparable to a cheap shared hosting package, but the learning curve is very steep unless you already possess the technical prowess.
 You will start with basically an empty box.
 There is no web server, no mail server, no database, no PHP, no control panel and, very possibly, not even an operating system installed.
-Many packages will need to be installed and configured before you have a complete system and you will be expected to do everything yourself.
-You will also be responsible for the security of your virtual server and you will need to be able to fix anything that breaks.
-Once all that is sorted out, only then can you focus your attention on managing your website.
-As you might have guessed, all of this can require a great deal of time and will require a sufficient level of expertise in several areas, including Linux (because you're not going to run a Windows server, right?), web and mail servers, databases, security, SSH, SSL, etc, etc..
-That said, if you have the time and knowledge, or are not in a hurry and willing to learn, go for it!
+Many packages will need to be installed and configured before you have a complete system and you will usually be expected to do everything yourself.
+You will also be responsible for the security and maintenance of your virtual server.
+Once all that is sorted out, only then can you focus your attention on creating and managing your website.
+As you might have guessed, all of this can require a great deal of time and expertise in several areas, including Linux (because you're not going to run a Windows server, right?), web and mail servers, databases, security, SSH, SSL, DNS, etc, etc..
+That said, if you have the time and willingness to learn, go for it!
 I think running a self-managed VPS a great feeling since you have pretty much total control of your server and the expense is minimal.

 Unlike an unmanaged VPS, a managed one is where the service provider does all the heavy lifting for you as they would in a shared hosting environment.
-Pretty much everything you require should be preinstalled, preconfigured and ready to go, leaving you to just make arrangements to have everything transferred if you're moving an existing website and address whatever little problems that may pop up.
+Pretty much everything you require should be preinstalled, preconfigured and ready to go, leaving you to just make arrangements to have everything transferred if you're moving an existing website and address whatever little problems that may crop up.
 While a fully managed VPS may sound like a no-brainer compared to shared web hosting or an unmanaged VPS, the cost is likely to put a nice dent in your wallet.
-Unless you come across a good deal, you can expect to spend roughly $60-80 per month or more for a fully managed virtual private server and this is simply a no-go for those of us running a blog or selling a few widgets.
+Unless you come across a good deal, you can expect to spend roughly $40-80 per month or more for a fully managed VPS and this is simply a no-go for those of us running a blog or selling a few widgets.
+There are exceptions however.